- Getting Licensed

 - Register with the Florida Board as an MHC Intern.
 For more information, please click on the following link: http://floridasmentalhealthprofessions.gov/licensing/registered-mental-health-counselor-intern/

 - Begin the two-year post-master's supervised experience in mental health counseling.
 Make sure to use the following guidelines:

 - Two years' experience is defined as 1500 direct client contact hours and 100 hours of supervision.

 - The hours must be completed over two years, no less than 100 weeks (i.e. they may not be completed in one year, but may be completed in more than 2 years).

 - These hours must be completed in a mental health setting where there is a licensed mental health counselor (or the equivalent) on staff.

 - Register for and take the National Clinical Mental Health Counseling Examination (NCMHE).
-For more information, please click here to download the NCMHE Candidate Handbook.
+More information about the NCMHCE can be found in the NCMHE Handbook.

 Please review the laws and rules to determine eligibility.
 The laws and rules can be found on our website at http://floridasmentalhealthprofessions.gov/licensing/licensed-mental-health-counselor/ and clicking on “Statutes and Rules”, Mental Health Counseling s.
 491.005(4), F.S., and Rule Chapter 64B4, F.A.C.